-The Center for Advanced Drug Development (CADD) is a division of the University of Iowa, College of Pharmacy and a component of University of Iowa Pharmaceuticals.
-The Center offers contract analytical services to the pharmaceutical and biotechnology industry and is part of the UIP - the only comprehensive FDA registered facility in a College of Pharmacy in the U.S. UIP offers the unique capability to produce under contract limited quantities of new medicines under FDA regulations.
-The capacity is particularly valuable to firms wishing to bring new products through clinical trials.
+The Center for Advanced Drug Development (CADD) is a division of the University of Iowa, College of Pharmacy and a component of University of Iowa Pharmaceuticals (UIP).
+The Center offers contract analytical services to the pharmaceutical and biotechnology industry and is part of UIP - the only comprehensive FDA registered facility in a College of Pharmacy in the United States.
+UIP offers the unique capability to produce under contract limited quantities of new medicines under FDA regulations.
+This capacity is particularly valuable to firms wishing to bring new products through clinical trials.
 The present budget seeks funds to continue support for the companion CADD.

-This Center, which is an integral resource in the states bioeconomy economic development agenda, offers analytical services and contract services relevant to the clinical trials process which complement those of UIP, and explicitly include:
+This Center, which is an integral resource in the bioeconomy economic development agenda of the state, offers analytical services and contract services relevant to the clinical trials process which complement those of UIP, and explicitly include:

 - Management of FDA requirements for clients, especially in the processing of drug applications,